foam-framework/foam/tutorial/todo/5-view.md

 - `(( real JS code ))` runs the literal Javascript code.
 - `<obj:property ... />` puts the default `view` for `obj.property` here.

-When the template parser is finished, our model has an `initE` method that returns an `Element` constructed from our template.
+When the template parser is finished, our `TodoCitationView` model has an `initE` method that returns an `Element` constructed from our template.

 ### External Templates